hnakae/go-club/_posts/dynamic-routing.md

 ---
 title: "Meetup Info"
 excerpt: "  Look for the gobans and listen for the clacking of slate and shell.
-We'll be in the back of the restaurant, usually at one of the long tables."
+We'll be on the west side near Magpie Coffee."
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
 date: "2020-03-16T05:35:07.322Z"
 author: